kfogel/mailaprop/README.md

 to an address counting for more than receiving from it.

-To the right of each address, mailaprop shows the date you last interacted with it, that is, the most recent date you sent to or received mail from it.
-Just for fun, the address's raw mailaprop score is shown to the right of that, in parentheses.
+To the right of each address, mailaprop shows the date you last interacted with that address, that is, the most recent date you sent to or received mail from it.
+Just for fun, the address's raw mailaprop score is shown on the farthest right in parentheses.

 Usually you only need to type a few letters for the top candidate to be the one you want, at which point you just hit Return to choose it.